aman29april/Eventz/README.md

 # Eventz - Clock In/Out

-This README contains steps for local setup and more informaiton about the application
+This README contains steps for local setup and more information about the application

 ## Introduction
 Eventz is Ruby on Rails based application for clock in and out events.
 This is a MVP product with minimum functionalities that can be used by employees for logging IN and Out timings.